Global Studies

 Natalie N. Hiratsuka Marley, MA (University of Hawai’i).
 Assistant Teaching Professor.
 Japanese Linguistics with an emphasis on pedagogy and topics concerning second language acquisition and teaching

 Parfait Kouacou, PhD (City University of New York).
-Assistant Teaching Professor.
+Associate Teaching Professor.
 Francophone African Literature and Cinema, Human Rights in Literary Studies, Childhood in Literature, Postcolonial Studies, Oral Literature.

 Hiromi Koyama, MA (Okayama University, Japan).
 Instructor.